odoo/odoo/doc/reference/testing.rst

 .. warning::

-    Function that do not start with 'test_' as function name will not be run!
+    Functions that do not start with 'test_' as function name will not be run!

 Running tests
 -------------